Eduardo Kac

 A NOTE ABOUT THE LOCATION OF ADSUM IN THE SPACECRAFT

-On August 26, 2024, Firefly Aerospace announced that the Blue Ghost lunar lander (pictured) arrived at NASA’s Jet Propulsion Laboratory (JPL) for environmental testing before the lander ships to Cape Canaveral for a Q1 2025 launch.
 The Blue Ghost lander offers four options for payload integration: Above Deck, Mid-Deck, Interior, Below Deck.
 In the interior, it’s possible to mount payloads at the top or the bottom.
-The pyramid containing Adsum is attached to the bottom interior deck, behind a solar panel and right above the LISTER payload (location indicated by the red arrow above).
+The pyramid containing Adsum is attached to the bottom interior deck, right above the LISTER payload.
+The pyramid's exact location is indicated by the red arrow above.
 LISTER is located under the spacecraft (below deck).
 All decks are made of carbon fiber composites, which have exceptional strength-to-weight ratio: they are stronger and lighter than steel.
 The pyramid containing Adsum is epoxied to the bottom interior deck.
 Epoxy resins and composites are used extensively in space exploration due to their excellent mechanical and thermal properties in the harsh space environment.
 The pyramid itself provides strength and stiffness, while the resin interior gives stability and holds the artwork in place (i.e., Adsum is firmly held in the middle of the pyramidal volume).
-The entire spacecraft is further protected by multilayered insulation.
+The entire spacecraft is further protected by multilayered insulation, as can be seen in the picture below.

 tk

-Firefly's Blue Ghost lander will be launched on a SpaceX's Falcon 9 Block 5 rocket (above).
+Firefly's Blue Ghost lander will be launched on a SpaceX's Falcon 9 Block 5 rocket (above) from Launch Complex 39A (LC-39A), Kennedy Space Center, Cape Canaveral, Florida.
+The launch will take place NET January 15, 2025 — with a six-day launch window.
 Blue Ghost will spend approximately a month in Earth orbit and two weeks in lunar orbit before attempting to land.
+It is expected to land 45 days after liftoff (i.e., by early March 2025).